 Twenty one out of 23 Olympic competition venues remain in use today, and the remaining two venues, which were built before the Olympic Games, have since been dismantled.
 Six venues have been renovated as part of the 50th anniversary celebrations to provide a better service to their users.
 The Magdalena Mixhuca Sports Complex – the 1968 Olympic Park – has grown to span nearly three kilometres since the Games, and includes a variety of sports facilities, many of them originally built for the Games.
 A giant set of Olympic rings was recently revealed at the complex, reminding visitors of the rich legacy of the Games.

-One of the refurbished venues situated within the complex is the Francisco Marquez Olympic Pool.
+One of the refurbished venues is the Francisco Marquez Olympic Pool.
 The pool was built for the Olympic aquatic competitions, and has since been used by residents and swimming clubs.
 It is one of Mexico City's architectural gems thanks to its unique metal frame and large glass façade.
 In 1968, the venue saw Mexico’s Felipe Muñoz cement his place as a national sports legend when he won Olympic gold.

 The Virgilio Uribe Olympic Rowing and Canoeing Canal has also been renewed.
 The venue was built in 1968 to host the rowing and canoeing competitions.
 Since then, it has been used by the local community and clubs, for national and international regattas, and as a training station for rowing and canoeing squads.
 For more than 30 years, the venue has also hosted Mexico’s biggest regatta – that of the Real Club España – which attracts teams from throughout Latin America and North America.